Discover Nature Programs

 Through a partnership with the Capital Area Native Plant Society (CANPS) and the Louisiana Master Naturalist of Greater Baton Rouge (LMNGBR) we are proud to offer an exciting series of “Discover Nature” programs featuring local experts that are in touch with nature and are eager to share their experiences.
 All programs will begin at 6:30pm in the Imo Brown Complex in the Beverly Brown Coates Auditorium.
 For members of Hilltop, CANPS and LMNGBR the fee is $5 per program, $10 for non-members, pay at the door.

 There will be an additional charge and limited pre-registrations for the program on Tuesday, April 23, 2019, Join us for Take a Walk on the Wild Side: Delectable Edibles, as you will be sampling an array of dishes made with edibles plants in the Greater Baton Rouge area.
-Registration is limited to 25 at $20 per person.
+Registration is limited to 25 at $20 per person, program is sold out.